 — College Football Report (@CFBRep) October 26, 2025

-As his NIL valuations continue to drop, those questions will likely bedevil Manning, but thankfully, he already seems open to the fact that this may not be his last season in college football.
-Given the fact that the demand for him in the National Football League has considerably cooled ever since he first decided to throw 170 passing yards and an interception against Ohio State, that will likely be the case.
+As his NIL valuations continue to drop, those questions will likely bedevil Manning.
+He already seems open to the fact that this may not be his last season in college football.

-Simply put, unless he’s able to play himself back towards the upper end of the first round of the NFL Draft, Manning will continue to reside with his herd in Texas, even if it comes at the temporary expense of his pockets.
+Simply put, unless he’s able to play himself back toward the upper end of the first round of the NFL Draft, Manning will continue to reside with his herd in Texas, even if it comes at the temporary expense of his pockets.